Literary Devices – Bereshit 16

 Hagar

-• Maidservant – Throughout most of the chapter, Hagar is referred to as either "Hagar the maidservant" (when the narrator is speaking) or as simply Sarai's "maidservant", without an accompanying proper name (when Sarai is speaking).
-This, too, underscores that despite the marriage, both Sara and the narrator still view Hagar as secondary in status.
+• Maidservant – Throughout most of the chapter, Hagar is referred to as either "Hagar the maidservant" (when the narrative voice is speaking) or as simply Sarai's "maidservant", without an accompanying proper name (when Sarai is speaking).
+This, too, underscores that despite the marriage, both Sara and the narrative voice still view Hagar as secondary in status.

 • Hagar – In verses 4 and 15-16, which speak of Hagar's conceiving from Avraham and bearing him a child, she is referred to by her proper name alone.
 This might indicate that Avraham, in contrast to Sarai, did not view Hagar as simply a maidservant, but as an individual and wife in her own right.